hisubram/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 ```
 {: codeblock}

-For the above some script you would require a few environment variables.
+For the above script you would require a few environment variables.

 - *screenshot\_dir* as **/home/pipeline/home/pipeline/$BUILD\_ID/target**
 - *applicationPath* as the **GitHub path** to the application you intend to test
 - *executionType* as the **Execution type**
 - *test* as the **Test** you wish to perform
 - *bitbarApiKey* as the **Bitbar API Key**
-- *testdroid_project* as the as the **Project**.
+- *testdroid_project* as the **Project**.

 #### Stage 7 - Tearing down {{ site.data.keyword.mobilefoundation_short }}
 {: #stage7-tearing-down-mobile-foundation}

-In this stage we would be tearing down the {{ site.data.keyword.mobilefoundation_short }} instance that was created in the first stage for build, deploy and testing in the previous stages.
+In this stage we would be tearing down the {{ site.data.keyword.mobilefoundation_short }} instance that was created in the first stage for build, deploy, and testing in the previous stages.

 There wouldn't be any input to this stage.

 - Create a *Deploy job* in the **Jobs** tab.
-- Use below script:
+- Use the following script,

 ```
 	#!/bin/bash